athusrv/referral_program_api/README.md

 The app URL is: https://referral-program-api.herokuapp.com/

 ## Postman

-I've also included a Postman collection in the `postman` folder with the calls for this API
+I've also included a Postman collection in the `postman` folder with the calls for this API.
+Just import them into your Postman and you'll have everything setup to start playing with this API.
+It's currently pointing to the Heroku app